-Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class.
-Progression Year 1 to look at where we live in more detail, linking to Chacewater being in a village, in a town, county etc. Year 2 making links to Truro and Cornwall.
+environments, drawing on their experiences and what has been read in class.
+Children make links to where they have travelled before and where in the world this is located on a map of the world.

+Progression

+Progression

+Year 1 to look at where we live in more detail, linking

+to Chacewater being in a village, in a town, county Year 1 to look at the continents and oceans that make up

+etc. the world in which we live.

+Year 2 making links to Truro and Cornwall.

 Year 1 Geographical Enquiry Questions Autumn term 1: What is it like here?
 (Fieldwork lessons 3 and 4 School Grounds) Spring term 1: What is it like in the United Kingdom?
-Summer Term 1: What are the World's hot and cold places like?
-What is the weather like in the UK?
-(Summer 2) (Fieldwork lesson 4 School Grounds/ Millennium Green) Vocabulary village, town, city, country, Cornwall, location human/physical feature, land, sea, map, symbol, aerial view, aerial photograph, plan view Capital, country, sea, Great Britain, country, England, Scotland, N. Ireland, Wales.
+Summer Term 1: Where in the world are the hot and cold places?
+How are the weather patterns different between each of the seasons?
+(Summer 2) (Fieldwork lesson 4 School Grounds/Millennium Green) Vocabulary village, town, city, country, Cornwall, location human/physical feature, land, sea, map, symbol, aerial view, aerial photograph, plan view Capital, country, sea, Great Britain, country, England, Scotland, N. Ireland, Wales.
 Capital City, London, Edinburgh, Belfast, Cardiff, Truro.
 Map, atlas, symbol world, map, Europe, Union Jack, Irish Sea, North Sea, English Channel Planet earth, continent (x7), ocean (x5), equator, North Pole, South Pole, human & physical features.
 Map, globe (linking to Maths: geometry position & direction) Compass north, south, east, west.
-Antarctica, Arctic, rainforest, desert, Season, Summer, Winter, Autumn, Spring.
-Shadow, length of day, weather, temperature, months, year, temperature, rain, sun, wind, snow, cloudy, fog, mist, snow, thunderstorm, icy, deciduous, weather forecast Substantive Knowledge Human and Physical Geography : use basic geographical vocabulary to refer to: key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop Fieldwork Skills Locational Knowledge: name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas Geographical skills and fieldwork : use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key • use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.
-Locational Knowledge: Name and locate the world's seven continents and five oceans Human and Physical Geography/ Locational Knowledge : The location of hot and cold areas of the world in relation to the Equator and the North and South Poles.
+Antarctica, Arctic, rainforest, desert, animal adapt burrow, adaptation, blubber, environment, habitat, hibernate, suitable, unsuitablefeatures Season, Summer, Winter, Autumn, Spring.
+Shadow, length of day, weather, temperature, months, year, temperature, rain, sun, wind, snow, cloudy, fog, mist, snow, thunderstorm, icy, deciduous, weather forecast Substantive Knowledge Human and Physical Geography: use basic geographical vocabulary to refer to: key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop Fieldwork Skills Locational Knowledge: name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas Geographical skills and fieldwork: use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key • use simple fieldwork and observational skills to study the geography of their school and Locational Knowledge: Name and locate the world's seven continents and five oceans Human and Physical Geography/ Locational Knowledge: The location of hot and cold areas of the world in relation to the Equator and the North and South Poles.
 Human and Physical Geography Identify seasonal and daily weather patterns in the United Kingdom.